gruntwork-io/kubergrunt/HELM_GUIDE.md

 is a reasonable default for getting up and running, but it is important to consider all the security implications of having your Tiller pod be able to do anything in the chosen namespace.

+As [mentioned in this guide](#service-account), you will want to ensure that the deployed Tiller is only granted the same permissions as the minimum permissions granted to your clients accessing it.
+Otherwise, you risk having your users "escape" the RBAC permissions imposed on them.

 ### Ensure Tiller Stores its Metadata using Secrets

 `kubergrunt helm deploy` will deploy Tiller with overrides to configure the Pod to use `Secrets` as its metadata store.